 After completing the initial 28 day treatment period, patients had the option to continue receiving study drug if they felt it was in their best interest.
 11 of the 18 patients (61%) elected to do so, being treated with the drug for a total of between 42 to 153 days.
 Sustained body weight stabilization was maintained even on prolonged therapy with the drug in this sub-group of patients.
-These results were seen despite the fact that seven of the 18 patients were receiving concomitant chemotherapy, and 1 one was receiving concomitant radiotherapy during the trial treatment period with OHR/AVR118.
+These results were seen despite the fact that seven of the 18 patients were receiving concomitant radiotherapy during the trial treatment period with OHR/AVR118.
 Chemotherapy and radiation frequently exacerbate the symptoms of cachexia.
 Overall, the drug appeared well tolerated with minimal side effects.